Olympic Tower: Modified plans

 Around the same time as planning for Olympic Tower was taking place, a special zoning district was created along Fifth Avenue.
 In February 1971, New York City mayor John Lindsay proposed the district as a means to preserve the retail character of Fifth Avenue's midtown section.
 The legislation provided development "bonuses" like additional floor area in exchange for the inclusion of ground-story retail, and it encouraged the construction of Fifth Avenue skyscrapers with retail, offices, and apartments.
 The legislation went into effect in April 1971.
 After the zoning district was created, the mayoral Office of Midtown Planning, led by Jaquelin Robertson, collaborated with Olympic and Arlen to add mixed uses to Olympic Tower.
 Robertson's office perceived Lapidus's design as excessively unconventional and influenced Olympic and Arlen to reconsider the design.
+Aristotle's wife, former U.S. first lady Jacqueline Kennedy Onassis, also opposed Lapidus's involvement, saying she "could not have his name associated with such vulgarity".
 Lapidus was subsequently fired and replaced with Kahn & Jacobs, which was also dismissed.

 In September 1971, Lindsay announced that SOM would design Olympic Tower.
 The 50-story building would include retail on the lower floors, offices on the middle floors, and apartments on the upper floors.
 A two-story atrium would run through the building, connecting with St. Patrick's Cathedral to the south and another atrium and Paley Park to the north.
 Cohen said Terence Cooke, the Archbishop of New York and the cardinal of St. Patrick's, was "very pleased" with the plans.
 The building would be the first to be developed within the Fifth Avenue zoning district.
 Olympic Airways initially intended to renovate 647 Fifth Avenue with a glass facade similar to that of the tower.
 After architectural critics Ada Louise Huxtable, Paul Goldberger, and other people in the architectural community objected, SOM decided to retain the original facade on 647 Fifth Avenue, which had been designed by Hunt & Hunt.